Neville Island Bridge: History

-History

 In 1977, a crack was discovered in the bridge, causing it to sag about six feet.
 The bridge was immediately closed to traffic and remained closed until repairs could be performed.
 It was determined that the crack was not due to poor bridge design, but due to a failed weld.

 During 2010 PennDot completed a $20.8 million improvement of I-79, Neville Island Bridge as well as other intersections.

 A new restoration project formally began in August 2021; lane closures had been in effect on the northbound lanes since June.
 PennDOT contracted The Trumbull Corporation to complete the repairs at a cost of $43 million USD.
 Renovations include structural steel repairs, full structure painting, bearing and deck joint replacements, deck repairs and overlays, bridge barrier repair, substructure concrete work and drainage improvements.
 Work on the southbound lanes is expected to commence in 2022.
 The project includes long-term closure of the entrance ramp to I-79 from Grand Avenue, detoured via Neville Island, the Coraopolis Bridge, Pennsylvania Route 51 South, and to Exit 64.
 The on ramp has since reopened.